Hi,

 I think it would be VERY nice, if it became possible to do build something similar to your typical "Windows Terminal Server" setup, only without the expensive software and (some) freedom of OS choice.
 One could even imagine improved performance over the M$ solution (wouldn't be the first time).

-With the availability of dedicated (thin/hardware) VNC clients (see www.axel.com), it is intirely possible to imagine a setup with a centralised (cluster of) server(s) providing multiple sessions to a number of such "thin" hardware clients through the VNC protocol.
+www.axel.com), it is intirely possible to imagine a setup with a centralised (cluster of) server(s) providing multiple sessions to a number of such "thin" hardware clients through the VNC protocol.
 Probably a much cheaper (and possibly better?) solution than buing an existing, say IBM's, Terminal-server hardware solution.

 I for one will be keeping an eye on how this develops (even if I have little personal use for such a "terminal-server" setup).